WUSTL-Biol4220/home/course_project.md

 WY,MW065213
 ```

 If you are unsure of what datasets to analyze, I would suggest focusing on structural genes (S, E, M, N) for the US accessions (above).
 Of coursse, you're free to analyze any SARS-CoV-2 genetic dataset that you wish.
 That dataset might focus on a single state, a different country, a global perspective, other coronaviruses, different time periods, or nonstructural genes.
+Search for more SARS-CoV-2 accessions with this [tool](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/virus?SeqType_s=Nucleotide&VirusLineage_ss=SARS-CoV-2,%20taxid:2697049).

 ---